YukiUmetsu/system-design-basics/README.md

 - Not caches by default by CDN because all post requests & URL is always the same => cache between data sources and Graphql
 - Can’t do File uploading. => It requires a different api for it.
 - Learning curve

+**When to use GraphQL**
+- Applications where nested data needs to be fetched in a single call.
+For example, a blog or social networking platform where posts need to be fetched along with nested comments and details about the person commenting.
+- Application retrieves data from multiple, different storage APIs
+- Apps for devices such as mobile phones, smartwatches, and IoT devices, where bandwidth usage matters.

 <br>